-After a day’s walking it’s best advised to follow Italian tradition.
-Unwind with a nice cool drink and soak up the evening’s rays.
+After a day’s walking it’s best advised to follow Italian tradition by unwinding with a nice cool drink and soak up the evening’s rays.
 Then, fully relaxed, sample some superb Italian cuisine on a balmy terrace overlooking the boats in the harbour below.

-Activity Holiday Highlights: Three things to do in Amalfi
+Activity Holiday Highlights: Four things to do in Amalfi

 1 Walking holidays along the coastal paths

 Avoid hectic Italian roads by taking in the soaring views of the Amalfi Coast on foot.
 The towns and villages of Amalfi, Positano and Ravello are linked by cliff-top passes and old donkey trails.
 As each craggy corner unfolds more of this panoramic coastline is revealed.
-The ‘Walk of the Gods’ descending into Positano is one of the classic walking holidays.
+The ‘Walk of the Gods’ descending into Positano is a classic walking holidays.

 2 Discover Ravello